prayagupa/SOA/message-exchange-patterns/RESTWebservice/README.md

 Scala/Akka REST Webservice
 ==========================

-Scala/Akka Http API application which demonstrates how Spray/Akka Http can be used to create and consume RESTful APIs.
+Scala/Akka Http API application which demonstrates how Akka Http can be used to create and consume RESTful APIs.

 Getting Started